PetyXbron/minecraft-bot/README.md

 - Working **commands** with **custom prefix** + their **[slash commands]((https://support.discord.com/hc/en-us/articles/1500000368501-Slash-Commands-FAQ))**
     - `help` command for getting the help menu (list of all user-available commands)
     - `ip` command for getting the IP address of the server
-    - `list` command for getting an actual list of online players now
+    - `list` command for getting list of players online right now (available only for JAVA servers)
     - `status` command for getting a simple and clear overview of the server
     - `version` command for getting the Minecraft version of the server
     - `vote` command for getting vote link for voting for server on Minecraft server list